Moving to South-West France - long term rentals in Dordogne, Charente & the Lot departments

 • Boulazac Isle Manoire, is located in the South-West of Dordogne and is an important commercial town, being the home of 11 of the largest companies in the department.
 The town has a population of 10,000 people.

 • The beautiful town of Sarlat-la-Canéda has a population of 9,127 people.
 Sarlat is the most-visited town in the whole of Dordogne.
 Sarlat is a medieval city which developed around the Benedictine Abbey of Carolingian.
 In the cente of the town there are a total of sixty-five monuments and protected buildings.
-As the capital of the Black Perigord region, the town also holds an annual Truffle festival every year, as well as a classic car festival, film festival and numerous food & wine festivals.
+Sarlat is the capital of the Black Perigord region, which takes its name from the dark oak forests that predominate the landscape her.
+Sarlat holds an annual Truffle festival every year, as well as a classic car festival, film festival and numerous food & wine festivals.

 There are only 7 towns in Dordogne with a population above 5,000 people and it is often remarked that it is a land of villages.